Anothar/bose-landing/README.md

 cd bose-landing
 ```

+3. Make sure you are using Node.js version 14.

-3. Install dependencies (if applicable)
+4. Install dependencies (if applicable)

 ```bash
 npm install
 ```

-4. Start the server
+5. Start the server

 ```bash
 npm run start